danny-avila/LibreChat/README.md

 <details>
 <summary><strong>BingAI Instructions</strong></summary>
 The Bing Access Token is the "_U" cookie from bing.com.
 Use dev tools or an extension while logged into the site to view it.
+Set it in `.env` or `docker-compose.yml` to `BING_TOKEN`; if setting the user token doesn't work, try setting the entire cookie string from bing request header to `BING_COOKIES`

 **Note:** Specific error handling and styling for this model is still in progress.
 </details>